darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

 I have been learning more about Newbery award winners and what people think about them.
 I thought it would be interesting to do a sentiment analysis on the book reviews I had collected from different websites and blogs.
-In the post, I will do the following:
+In this post, I will do the following:

 1. Explain a little about sentiment analysis.
 2. Perform a sentiment analysis on the book reviews for Newbery winners.

-I won’t be explaining much about where the data came from in this post but you can go to my [first post](https://darthur2.github.io/analysis/2021/04/14/newbery-lda.html) if you would like to know a little more about that.
+I won’t be explaining much about where the data came from in this post but, you can go to my [first post](https://darthur2.github.io/analysis/2021/04/14/newbery-lda.html) if you would like to know a little more about that.